hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/07__shrImallalitAlAlitaH.md

 > or jIvanmukta.
 >

-​If 'GYAnI' means that he has stable-GYAna, then there is no need of even nididhyAsana.
+If 'GYAnI' means that he has stable-GYAna, then there is no need of even nididhyAsana.
 He is already a jIvanmukta and brahmasaMstha.
 The degree of jIvanmukti may vary according to his practice of samAdhi.